trahelyk/trahelyk.github.io/about.md

 permalink: /about/
 ---

 Hi there.
 I'm Kyle.
 Why are you here?
-What would you like to know?
 Do you want some facts about me?

 ***